The Best Tool Boxes of 2024 for Weekend DIYers, Tested

 Truck-mounted tool boxes help transport tools.
 These large, lockable, heavy-duty boxes offer plenty of storage, security, and protection from the weather.
 Manufacturers generally make them from either aluminum (the less expensive option) or stainless steel.

-Most truck-mounted tool boxes don’t offer much in the way of organization.
-They’re cavernous inside, and small hand tools can easily make their way to the bottom.
+Most truck-mounted tool boxes don’t offer much in the way of tool box organization.
+They’re cavernous inside, and small hand tools can easily get lost at the bottom.
 They work best for large power tools.

 Bag/Bucket